SSI BENEFITS – WHAT YOU NEED TO KNOW

 A LIST OF THINGS YOU MUST REPORT TO THE SSA

-The kinds of things you must report to us are listed below.
+The kinds of things you must report to the SSA are below.
 You must report if you:

 SSI BENEFITS AND CHANGES IN INCOME